logzio/jmx2logzio/README.md

 You'll find the jmx2logzio jar file in the jmx2logzio/target/ folder.

 ## Changelog
+- v1.0.5
+    - Kill sender threads upon shutdown
 - v1.0.4
     - Jmx2logz.io logger changed from logback to slf4j and will now inhere its properties from the java app.
-    - Set level feature was removed and will also be inherited from the main ap
+    - Set level feature was removed and will also be inherited from the main app
 - v1.0.2
     - Shade all dependencies
 - v1.0.1